embeepea/permalink/README.md

 =========

 This is a jQuery plugin that converts a DOM element into "permalink" widget.
-This means that the element becomes clickable, and clicking on it will pop up a small div containing a URL that has been pre-selected, so that the user can conveniently copy/paste the URL.
-The URL is passed as an option when the plugin is invoked.
+This makes the element clickable, and clicking on it will pop up a small div containing a URL that has been pre-selected, so that the user can conveniently copy/paste the URL.
+The URL is passed as an option to the plugin.

 For example, if you have